dani8190/DoomFrame/README.md

 jobs done. enjoy the new commands

-after installing Doomframe, you and install Naruto framework as an exstension.
+after installing Doomframe, you can install Naruto framework as an extension.

 type exec Naruto.frm